Skip to main content

 National SUMP support programmes

 In March 2023, the Commission adopted a Recommendation calling on each Member State to put in place a national programme with a dedicated office to help cities with sustainable urban mobility planning.
+The Recommendation provides advice to Member States on how to develop these support programmes and sets out a range of measures that could be included in them.

-Sustainable Urban Mobility Indicators (SUMI)
+Urban Mobility Indicators (UMI)

 Reference materials